Complementary and Alternative Healing University click here for Home Page

 天南星

-Eating raw tian nan xing causes serious damage of mucus area,
+Eating raw tian nan xing causes serious damage of mucus area, swollen tongue, numbness in mouth and tongue, and speech and memory impairment

 wu jia pi